binury/PotatoMidi/config_doc.md

 Any changes made to the configuration file will take effect immediately. <br>
 Any issues with the configuration file will be logged to the console/log file.

-** If you want to reset the configuration file, delete the file and it'll be regenerated. **
+**If you want to reset the configuration file, delete the `PotatoMidi.json` file and it'll be regenerated.**

 Logs are written to: